picmi/help/docs/business/workflows/questions.md

 - Filter by Type (e.g., File) or by other available filters.
 - Sort by Last modified to locate recent changes.
 - Use **customise columns** to show additional fields in the table:.
-  - **Additional Text:** Displays each question’s helper text/subtext so you can quickly review guidance shown to candidates.
+  - **Additional Text:** Displays each question’s helper text/subtext so you can quickly review guidance shown to participants.
   - **Choices:** Shows the option list for single-select questions to verify wording and coverage.
   - **Hidden:** Adds a column indicating whether the question is hidden from the main questions list.
   - **Workflows:** Lists the workflows where each question is used, helping you assess impact before editing.